prefix-dev/sharded-repo/sparse_repodata_cep.md

 ### Repodata shard

-The shard is stored under the URL `<channel>/<subdir>/repodata_shards/<sha256>.msgpack.zst`.
-It is a msgpack file that contains the metadata of the package.
+Individual shards are stored under the URL `<channel>/<subdir>/repodata_shards/<sha256>.msgpack.zst`.
+Where the `sha256` is the lower-case hex representation of the bytes from the index.
+It is a zstandard compressed msgpack file that contains the metadata of the package.

+The files are content-addressable which makes them ideal to be served through a CDN.
+They SHOULD be served with `Cache-Control: immutable` header.

-The shard contains the repodata information that would otherwise have been found in the repodata.json file.
+The shard contains the repodata information that would otherwise have been found in the `repodata.json` file.
 It is a dictionary that contains the following keys:

-**Example:**
+**Example (written in JSON for readability):**

 ```json
 {